arriIsHere/arri.gay/src/articles/productivity/index.md

 imageAlt:
 ---

+Writing about productivity seems to be in vouge recently, so lets write about it!
+I am a neuro-spicy person so a lot of this is going to be aimed at other autistic and ADHD people, but if you find this useful either way, great!
+This is also for you then.

-Writing about productivity seems to be in vouge recently.
-I don't particularly think about productivity much, but I think that's because I solved it.
-Like lost of people with ADHD I had to figure it out early or fail at school.
-As early as 6 I remember trying and failing to get work done in the same way that my peers did.
+Like lost of people with ADHD I had to figure productivity out early or fail at school.
+As early as 6 I remember trying (and failing) to get work done in the same way that my peers did.
 It took many years before I began to develop my personal system to get things done, motivate myself, and most importantly not burn out.